HungryOrc/hungryorc.github.io/pages/git/merge_conflict.md

 toc: false
 ---

-## Steps

-* Submit PR from `dev` branch to `master` branch, and found that there's a merge conflict (Github will notify you that "Auto-merge cannot be done" in this case)
+Senario: when suubmitting PR from `dev` origin branch to `master` upstream branch, and found that there's a merge conflict (Github will notify you that "Auto-merge cannot be done" in this case).

+## Method 1

+Merge from upstream `master` to local `dev`, solve the conflicts on local `dev`, then push to origin `dev` by force.

 * In command line, git checkout to the `dev` branch